ForgeRock/tntp-pingone-verify/docs/CreateUser/README.md

 ## Description

-Creates a new user in PingOne using attributes from the local AM identity profile.
+Creates a new user in PingOne.
+User attributes can be sourced from either the AM identity profile (based on the AM username in shared state) or from the `objectAttributes` object in shared state.

 ## Compatibility